Blog Image

 3. Immerse Yourself in the Curriculum

-• Always review the syllabus in depth.
+Always review the syllabus carefully.

 • Actual campaign-building exercises